Eric-qi/HINER/README.md

 # HINER
-The official implementation of HINER: Neural Representation for Hyperspectral Image (MM'24)
+The official implementation of "HINER: Neural Representation for Hyperspectral Image" (ACM MM'24)

+Coming Soon!